ArguMentor: Augmenting User Experiences with Counter-Perspectives: Evaluation

 \subsubsection{RQ1: Outcomes}

-We measured participants' outcomes in two areas: finding claims and thinking of counter-arguments for those claims.
+We measured participants' outcomes in two areas: (1) finding claims and (2) thinking of counter-arguments for those claims.
 As our preliminary study indicated, users have a hard time doing both of these tasks, so we want to see if the system improves these skills.
-We count the number of claims/counterarguments participants submit in each post survey.
+These two skills are also fundamental for everyday tasks; i.e., being able to spot the main claim in a news article, social media post, or a live debate and then thinking of a potential counter to it to see what the other side would say.
+We count the number of claims / counterarguments participants submit in each post survey.
 Our hypothesis is that use of ArguMentor will increase the number of both.

+We also measure how many biases present in the article users can write about, how many questions they pose, how many solutions they pose to the problem in the article, and how many ACT style questions they answer correctly (out of 10).
+This is the critical thinking portion of the experiment.
+These are the facets of critical thinking tests such as \cite{Critical1} as described in \cite{aurl}.
+The Watson Glaser Critical Thinking Test measures "RED" -- Recognize Assumptions, Evaluate Arguments, Draw Conclusions through various steps.
+We want to see if our system erodes or promotes critical thinking.
+The system only gives them counter-arguments, and the ability to ask questions related to the article, how creatively they use it for these tasks, and whether the ultimate outcome is better are metrics to be evaluated.